Evita (1996 film): Oliver Stone: 1987–1994

 In 1987, Jerry Weintraub's independent film company Weintraub Entertainment Group (WEG) obtained the film rights from Paramount.
 Oliver Stone, a fan of the musical, expressed interest in the film adaptation and contacted Stigwood's production company RSO Films to discuss the project.
 After he was confirmed as the film's writer and director in April 1988, Stone travelled to Argentina, where he visited Eva's birthplace and met with the newly elected President Carlos Menem, who agreed to provide 50,000 extras for the production as well as allowing freedom of speech.

 Madonna met with Stone and Lloyd Webber in New York to discuss the role.
 Plans fell through after she requested script approval and told Lloyd Webber that she wanted to rewrite the score.
 Stone then approached Meryl Streep for the lead role and worked closely with her, Rice and Lloyd Webber at a New York City recording studio to do preliminary dubbings of the score.
-Stigwood said of Streep's musical performance, "She learned the entire score in a week.
+Stigwood said of Streep's musical performance: "She learned the entire score in a week.
 Not only can she sing, but she's sensational – absolutely staggering."

 WEG allocated a budget of $29 million, with filming set to begin in early 1989, but production was halted due to the 1989 riots in Argentina.
 Concerned for the safety of the cast and crew, Stigwood and Weintraub decided against shooting there.
 The filmmakers then scouted locations in Brazil and Chile, before deciding on Spain, with a proposed budget of $35 million; the poor box office performances of WEG's films resulted in the studio dropping the project.
 Stone took Evita to Carolco Pictures shortly after, and Streep remained a front-runner for the lead role.
-However, Streep began increasing her compensation request; she demanded a pay-or-play contract with a 48-hour deadline.
+However, Streep began increasing her compensation requests; she demanded a pay-or-play contract with a 48-hour deadline.
 Although an agreement was reached, Streep's agent contacted Carolco and RSO Films, advising them that she was stepping down from the project for "personal reasons".
-Streep renewed her interest after ten days, but Stone and his creative team had left the project in favor of making The Doors (1991).
+Streep renewed her interest after 10 days, but Stone and his creative team had left the project in favor of making The Doors (1991).